-In early 2014 I was invited out for a second wild camp by another person on Twitter, but this trip didn’t go so well.
-After a winter which was largely spent indoors supporting my father, I was a bit out of condition, but I didn’t regard it as a competition.
-I joined the other walker (and her partner, briefly) at their motorhome in Jedburgh at the start of April for a bright and sunny day of walking on the St Cuthbert’s Way, which I had walked once before using hostels and B&Bs.
+In early 2014 I was invited out for a wild camp by a retired person on Twitter, but this trip didn’t go well.
+After a winter which was largely spent indoors supporting my father, I was a bit out of condition, but I didn’t see it as a competition.
+I joined the walker (her partner, briefly, and their dogs) at their motorhome in Jedburgh at the start of April for a bright and sunny day of walking on the St Cuthbert’s Way, which I had walked once before using hostels and B&Bs.

 I mentioned some of this in a Trip Advisor review of the hotel made at the time in early 2014, and I have not seen either of the people involved since that time.
 A month or so later I discovered that I had been blocked by the walker on Twitter, so I emailed her again to apologise and reiterate that I had had too much sun.

 I may be useless at some things, but I can recognise the symptoms of heat exhaustion and dehydration, having suffered from both before.
 I am also aware of how and why they occurred on that trip, and how to prevent them on future trips.
 When I reached the hotel the other walker was criticised by the people there at the time for not coming with me.
 Her decision left me quite hurt but, because she had offered to take me out, I spared her blushes by not discussing what had happened on social media for over two years.
-Sadly I now realise that saying nothing has given this couple the opportunity to claim that they know me better than they do and to spread malicious gossip about me within the outdoor community while I was doing my M.A.
-This caused me to withdraw from the TGO Challenge 2017.
+Sadly I now realise that saying nothing has given this couple the opportunity to claim that they know me better than they do and to spread malicious gossip about me within the outdoor community while I was doing my course.

 My own appraisal of the day.